Davis Projects for Peace

 Applications must be emailed to firstname.lastname@example.org

 Develop a proposal for a Davis Projects for Peace $10,000 fellowship!

 Davis Projects for Peace typically offers a $10,000 fellowship for an MIT undergraduate student project that promotes peace, to be implemented in the summer.
 The aim is to "help young people launch some immediate initiatives that could bring new thinking to the prospects for peace in the world."
-MIT will select several compelling proposals to send forward, and at least one is guaranteed to be funded!
+MIT will select one or two compelling proposals to send forward, and typically receive funding for at least one project.
 Think creatively, innovatively, and entrepreneurially — this is a chance to formulate and test ideas for peace.

-- The proposal heading must include the following: name of the participating institution, name of all student participants, title of project, country where the project will be performed
+- The proposal heading must include the following: name of the participating institution, name of all student participants, title of project, country where the project will be performed, and project implementation dates.

-- strong and clearly articulated relevance to peace
+- A strong and clearly articulated relevance to peace

-- feasibility (showing that the team can accomplish the work within the required time frame, using the available funding)
+- Feasibility (showing that the individual or team can accomplish the work within the required time frame, using the available funding)

 See http://www.davisprojectsforpeace.org/ for more details of the program, examples of past winners, and FAQs.

 We may ask successful candidates to refine their proposals (with help from us) before submitting them to Davis Projects for Peace national organization.

 In a separate Word document, address safety and cultural impact considerations for your project.
 This statement will be used by the MIT selection committee but will not be forwarded to the national organization sponsoring the Davis Projects for Peace.